monatomicjapan/karaoke/README.md

 - `payment.html` – placeholder for payment features.
 - `admin.html` – placeholder for admin features.
 - `main.js` – common JavaScript for login and navigation logic.
+- `edit.html` – simple form to edit an active bill name.

 To use, open `index.html` in a browser.
 Default login credentials:
 - **Email**: `admin@karaoke.jp`